-Our methodology involves analyzing data from our own recently conducted quarterly post-consumer textile waste audits in 9 different municipalities, over the course of one year.
-From this research, we can determine the volume of textiles that consumers are throwing away, as well as their condition, and in some cases the fiber composition and brand name.
-In addition, we surveyed the apparel industry – yarn, fiber and fabric mills, apparel manufacturers, brands and retailers – to determine the volume and composition of post-industrial and pre-consumer textile waste in Canada.
+Our methodology involves analyzing data from our own recently conducted quarterly post-consumer textile waste audits in 10 different municipalities, over the course of one year.
+From this research, we can determine the volume of textiles that consumers are throwing away, as well as their condition, and in some cases the fibre composition and brand name.
+In addition, we surveyed the apparel industry – yarn, fibre and fabric mills, apparel manufacturers, brands and retailers – to determine the volume and composition of post-industrial and pre-consumer textile waste in Canada.
 In total, we estimate that nearly 500,000 tonnes of textile waste is ending up in Canada’s waste streams each year.
 This does not include textiles from the Industrial, Commercial & Institutional sector (ICI), which means this number is even higher.

 We are collaborative at heart, and are pleased to announce that we are leading a new Canadian Circular Fashion Consortium with multiple stakeholders from across Canada who are dedicated to research and taking action.
 This important work requires a systems change approach, which means that we must address this holistically – involving public and private sectors, and civil society.
 This is the only way we can achieve success at the accelerated pace required.